Bring back youth walkability.

-Most importantly, Walk to School Day is about you.
-It is about the change that you, as a parent, community leader, school principal, or young individual can do to speak up to your local planning organizations and elected officials about these issues.
+Most importantly, Walk to School Day is about the change that you, as a parent, community member, school principal, or youth leader can do to bring attention to your local planning organizations and elected officials about walkability safety issues that can only be solved through better sidewalks, safer signals, or other road infrastructure.

 Sponsors of the Art Contest have included Nike's Back Your Block, Miami HEAT, UM Athletics, Rack Room Shoes, Foot Locker, Famous Footwear, and Ross.

-To read more about why safe street initiatives are necessary for the future of our children - and America's transportation - consider these links:
+For more information about how safe street initiatives are necessary for the future of our children - and America's transportation - consider these links:

 - Solving the drop-off madhouse